Why You Should Invest in Using Smart Data

 The emergence of smart data as a big deal for businesses in recent years has been remarkable.
 The scale of data being generated is now growing at an incredible pace and estimated to double with every two years that passes.

 But all this data is not necessarily valuable and it remains to be seen just how its potential can and will be exploited.
-What’s certain though it’s that smart data solutions will be a key element of this equation and that the field will be an increasingly important focus of investment worldwide.
+What’s certain though it’s that smart data solutions (such as virtual data rooms) will be a key element of this equation and that the field will be an increasingly important focus of investment worldwide.

 What is smart data?